Go Back

 Blue Horse Opera is a bold fusion of indie, folk, classical music, and dance, drawing inspiration from the climate emergency and the cinematic landscapes of spaghetti westerns.
 Maddocks, known for his evocative storytelling and musical innovation, performs this original song cycle accompanied by some of Vancouver’s finest musicians and dancers.

-This performance marks the first live rendition of the Blue Horse Opera record, which is celebrating its release this year.
+This performance marks the first live rendition of the Blue Horse Opera record.
+These live-concert experiences are celebrating the release of the recording.

 Rick Maddocks (composer, vocals and acoustic guitar): Rick Maddocks’s work bridges music, fiction and stage performance.
 He wrote, and performed in, the experimental opera The Meal, which premiered at the PuSh Festival, was re-staged at Pacific Theatre, and was later released as an independent album.
 Other projects include Cabalcor: An Extracted History, a multimedia novel-and-album created with the interdisciplinary group Sun Belt.
 His previous recordings include the albums El Ángel Exterminator and 01 with The Beige.